5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 We’re always looking, either consciously or unconsciously, for ways to improve ourselves or the various aspects of our live.
-Changing things can be a daunting task, and sometimes it’s hard to know where to start, so we’ve gathered a list of self-improvement ideas and tips for motivation.
+Changing things can be a daunting task, and sometimes it’s hard to know where to start, so we’ve gathered this list of self-improvement ideas and tips for motivation.
 Don’t be intimidated by the idea of taking steps to improve your life.

 1. Health and Fitness Goals